Fundraising Tips and Ideas

 - Talk to people face-to-face.

-Even though we communicate through technology much of the time, a face-to-face conversation with someone is still a great way to share your commitment to help animals and ask for support.
+A face-to-face conversation with someone is still a great way to ask for support.
 Taking the time to have a conversation shows others that you are passionate about your cause and interested in them, too.
 Make an effort to meet your neighbors and tell them about Strut Your Mutt.
 Take a few minutes to speak with the people who you always see at the dog park.
 Talk to your co-workers on your lunch break.
 You might be surprised how many people love companion animals and want to support your efforts.

 - Pick up the phone.

-Remember the good old days, before texting?
 Making a personal phone call is a great way to ask for support.
-Plus, you get to catch up with family and friends.
+Plus, you get to catch up with family and friends at the same time!

 - Liven up a business meeting.